 Below, we discuss a few major concepts of behavioral finance and some points that may pique your interest when considering future investments.

 1) Self-attribution is a popular concept in general psychology.
 In finance, self-attribution is a unique combination of investor overconfidence and incorrect choices.
 Investors may attribute their successes to knowledge and foresight and impute their failures to outside influences or misreads.
-A well-suited investor will use his or her knowledge combined with a close watch on the market and a sound understanding of what is happening in the world and its economies to make good financial decisions for clients.
+A well-suited investor may use his or her knowledge combined with a close watch on the market and a sound understanding of what is happening in the world and its economies to make good financial decisions for clients.

 2) Anchoring describes using incomplete or possibly irrelevant information as reference for evaluating or estimating an unknown value of a financial security.
 For example, should an investor rely on pre-existing information or accept a nugget of learned information to make a final investment decision, he or she has anchored his decision using just the initial value presented.